Am I eligible for a Graduate Assistantship?

 • Students who apply are not guaranteed a position.
 Therefore, it is recommended that students apply for any and all other types of financial aid – just in case.

-• New GAs are required to attend a MANDATORY orientation/training session at which the student will be required to provide I-9 acceptable documents for hiring paperwork.
-Please see below link for acceptable I-9 documents.
+• New GAs are required to attend a MANDATORY orientation/training session and required to provide I-9 acceptable documents for hiring paperwork.
+Please click for acceptable I-9 documents.

 The stipend amount varies by type of GA position and time of year.